Raijeku/qmeans/docs/index.rst

-.. qmeans documentation master file, created by sphinx-quickstart on Thu Apr  7 02:03:23 2022.
+.. qmeans documentation master file, created by sphinx-quickstart on Tue Apr 30 00:50:06 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Q-means Documentation
+Q-means documentation!
 ==================================

 .. toctree::